-When it comes to describing how well you speak a foreign language, the answer is almost never as straightforward as “I’m completely fluent.”
-Your skill level is probably somewhere between only being able to say “hello” and “goodbye” and total fluency, but that’s a vast middle ground to find your place in.
+When it comes to describing how well you speak a foreign language, the answer is almost never as straightforward as “I’m fluent.”
+Your skill level is probably somewhere between only being able to say “hello” and “goodbye” and total fluency, and that’s a vast middle ground to find your place in.
 Fortunately, there are a few widely used scales to measure language proficiency, as well as exams to determine where you fall on those scales.
 Use this guide to decide which scale and which corresponding exam is right for you.

 Language Proficiency Scales

 There are several scales you can use to evaluate your language proficiency, all of which have complicated acronyms.
 So which one should you go with?
 Well, it depends on what you want to use the scale for, and where you want to use it.

 For Americans, the most common scales are the Interagency Language Roundtable scale (ILR) and the American Council on the Teaching of Foreign Languages scale (ACTFL).

 The ILR, which was developed by the United States Foreign Service Institute, is a fairly simple five-level scale: elementary proficiency (S-1), limited working proficiency (S-2), professional working proficiency (S-3), full professional proficiency (S-4) and native or bilingual proficiency (S-5).
 The ILR is the standard measure of language proficiency for jobs in the federal government.

 The ACTFL was developed from the ILR, but it’s a little more granular.
 It has five main levels (novice, intermediate, advanced, superior and distinguished), and each of the first four levels are each split into low, medium and high sub-levels.
 This allows for a very specific proficiency evaluation.
 According to the ACTFL website, the scale is “intended to be used for global assessment in academic and workplace settings.”